MassOS-Linux/MassOS/installation-guide.md

 # System Requirements
 - At least 8GB of free disk space (16GB recommended).
 - At least 1GB of RAM (2GB recommended).
 - MassOS must be installed from an existing ("host") GNU/Linux system.
 If you don't have one installed, you can use another distro's LiveCD instead.
+If you use a LiveCD, its live filesystem must have at least ~1.2GB of free disk space for the MassOS rootfs image to be downloaded.
 # Release Notes
 This is the development version of MassOS.
 It contains the upcoming changes for the next version of MassOS, however it is subject to change before the final release: